-When you’re rushed and distracted you will forget things and get annoyed.
+When you’re rushed and distracted, you’ll forget things and get annoyed.

 Wash and hang your plastic produce and bulk bags out to dry and reuse them again and again.
 This takes a little extra time and effort, but it’s worth it.

-If you get annoyed, just think of the Great Pacific Garbage Patch and know that you aren’t contributing to it by throwing out your plastic bags after one use.
+If you get annoyed at the thought of this, just think of the Great Pacific Garbage Patch and know that you aren’t contributing to it by throwing out your plastic bags after one use.
 Here’s my bag laundering in action.

 Hit the grocery store early in the morning.

 Try to be there right when they open and you’ll have the whole place to yourself.

 This makes shopping quicker and way less annoying.

 Okay – you are officially ready to hit the grocery store, stock up on whole plant foods and start cooking!
 I have the perfect recipe for you to try out below.
 But first!

 If you’ve been toying with the idea of trying out a plant based diet but don’t know where to start, my Live 5 Week Plant Based Reset is exactly what you need.

 Here’s what one of our current resetters has to say about it: